rx-angular/rx-angular/libs/state/actions/docs/Readme.md

 ## Setup

-The coalescing features can be used directly from the `cdk` package or indirectly through the `state` package.
+The actions features can be used directly from the `state` package.
-To do so, install the `cdk` package and, if needed, the packages depending on it:
+To do so, install the `@rx-angular/state` package:

 1. Install `@rx-angular/state`